Kotlin/kotlin-spec/docs/src/md/kotlin.core/scoping.md

 - The bodies of [function literals][Function literals];
 - The bodies of getters and setters of [properties][Property declaration];
 - The bodies of [constructors][Constructor declaration];
-- The bodies of instance initialization blocks in [classifier declarations][Classifier declaration].
+- The bodies of instance initialization blocks in [classifier declarations][Classifier declaration];
+- Special initialization scope for a body of a [classifier declaration][Classifier declaration].

 TODO(The top level scope of script Kotlin file is a funky statement scope, as it allows, for example, object declarations).